StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-notification-for-ptp.md

 act in response.
 For example, a 5G radio unit may be configured to stop transmitting until time synchronization is restored.

-Available in the 9.0 StarlingX release, the ptp-notification application to enables user workloads to query and be notified of changes to the system timing state.
+Available starting from the 9.0 StarlingX release, the ptp-notification application to enables user workloads to query and be notified of changes to the system timing state.
 This containerized application provides an API that can be used by other applications to query the current synchronization state of the various PTP components, as well as providing the ability to subscribe to and receive push